kaschul/Event-Master/README.md

 ## Product details
 - Product details page shows the details of an event and lets you add tickets to the event to your cart
-- If no tickets are availabe, button is disabled
+- If no tickets are availabe, 'Add to Cart' button is disabled
 ```js
   <Button
     className='btn-block'